unicef/magasin/examples/dpga-pipeline/dpga-pipeline-full-example/README.md

 This is a [Dagster](https://dagster.io) project that loads data form the DPGA pipeline and stores it in a Minio/S3 bucket.

-This version of the pipeline uses more advanced concepts such as IOManagers, ConfigurableResources and asset Metadata.
+This version of the pipeline uses more advanced concepts such as `IOManagers`, `ConfigurableResources` and asset `Metadata`.

-This is part of the getting started tutorial of [magasin](http://magasin.github.io/get-started/)
+This is part of the getting started tutorial of [magasin](http://magasin.unicef.io/get-started/)

 ## Usage